lucaschirruINAF/SRT-Documentation/antenna.rst

 Further details about the DFB can be found in the ATNF `DFB manual <http://www.srt.inaf.it/media/uploads/astronomers/dfb.pdf>`_.

-At the SRT, DFB observations are piloted using the SEADAS software.
+At the SRT, DFB observations are piloted using the ad hoc SEADAS software.

 SARDARA
 -------